 The first part of the ride was nice, with a wide shoulder along state highway 113, following the Saco River.
 After riding on a few back roads, and a little bit of time on a trail that was half paved and half rocky, we found ourselves headed into the Portland area.
 The roads got significantly busier.
 In fact, these were the busiest roads I had ridden on for the entire trip.
 In some parts of the route, the shoulders all but disappeared, making these the kinds of roads I would not normally chose to ride on.

-We rode through the surprisingly hilly downtown area of Portland, and after the final seven miles along state highway 77, arrived, in the early afternoon, at our final designation for the trip, Cape Elizabeth.
+We rode through the surprisingly hilly downtown area of Portland, and after the final seven miles along state highway 77, arrived, in the early afternoon, at our final destination for the trip, Cape Elizabeth.

 When we arrived at the Atlantic Coast, at Two Lights State Park, the day started to get emotional.